MITOU Junior Photo in 2025

 FAQ

-Aside from the project development cost, transportation and camp costs for official events will be covered.
+Aside from the project development cost, transportation and camp costs for official events will be covered if you live in Japan.
+If you live abroad, the transportation cost to Japan is not covered.

 It is not a requirement, but it is good if, even though it may be rough, you have a prototype to explain to the audience by the demo day.